 What Are The Priorities for Sustainability Education Funding (SEF)?

 - Holistic curricular, research and creative projects that encompass multiple dimensions of sustainability (e.g. social, economic and/or environmental)

 - Gateway courses that have no or minimal prerequisites and introduce students to sustainability concepts, problems and inquiry in the context of departmental majors and programs

 - Sustainability focused courses that take interdisciplinary, systems-based approaches to address social, economic and environmental dimensions of sustainability

-- Sustainability related courses in departments and programs that have few or no such courses
+- Sustainability related and focused courses in departments and programs that have few or no such courses

-- Courses that explore sustainability in a global context and in relation to problems of security, peace, justice and/or development
+- Courses and research that explore sustainability in a global context and in relation to problems of security, peace, justice and/or development

 - Capstone experiences